Linker (computing)

-In computing, a linker or link editor is a computer system program that takes one or more object files (generated by a compiler or an assembler) and combines them into a single executable file, library file, or another "object" file.
+A linker or link editor is a computer program that combines intermediate software build files such as object and library files into a single executable file such as a program or library.
+A linker is often part of a toolchain that includes a compiler and/or assembler that generates intermediate files that the linker processes.
+The linker may be integrated with other toolchain tools such that the user does not interact with the linker directly.

 A simpler version that writes its output directly to memory is called the loader, though loading is typically considered a separate process.

 Overview

-Computer programs typically are composed of several parts or modules; these parts/modules do not need to be contained within a single object file, and in such cases refer to each other by means of symbols as addresses into other modules, which are mapped into memory addresses when linked for execution.
+Computer programs typically are composed of several parts or modules; these parts/modules do not need to be contained within a single object file, and in such cases refer to each other using symbols as addresses into other modules, which are mapped into memory addresses when linked for execution.

 While the process of linking is meant to ultimately combine these independent parts, there are many good reasons to develop those separately at the source-level.
 Among these reasons are the ease of organizing several smaller pieces over a monolithic whole and the ability to better define the purpose and responsibilities of each individual piece, which is essential for managing complexity and increasing long-term maintainability in software architecture.

 Typically, an object file can contain three kinds of symbols: